Ramotion/android-ui-animation-components-and-libraries/README.md

 [Direct Select](https://github.com/Ramotion/direct-select-android)

-A selection widget with an ethereal, full-screen modal popup displaying the available choices when the widget is interact with.
+A selection widget with an ethereal, full-screen modal popup displaying the available choices when the widget is interact with
 <a href="https://github.com/Ramotion/direct-select-android">